Physics-Aware, Shannon-Optimal Compression via Arithmetic Coding for Distributional Fidelity: Conceptual Framework

 In practice, AC is implemented with integer arithmetic and cumulative distribution functions (CDFs), which introduces a small, implementation-dependent overhead.
 For a correct range codec, the achieved length satisfies

 with $\varepsilon$ typically negligible at the scale of the results reported here.

 \paragraph{Code length, entropy, and model mismatch.} Consider data drawn from an unknown distribution $p(x)$ that are encoded using a (possibly mismatched) model $q(x)$.
-Taking expectations under $p$, the average achieved length converges to the cross-entropy,
+Taking expectations under $p$, the average achieved length converges to the \emph{cross-entropy} between $p$ and $q$,